List of General Hospital characters introduced in the 2020s: Cyrus Renault

 Cyrus Renault, portrayed by Jeff Kober, made his first appearance on February 5, 2020.
+He departed the role on February 21, 2025.

 In January 2020, Sonny Corinthos receives news a truck containing a shipment of coffee had been stolen, with the truck subsequently found abandoned and burned.
-While in Brooklyn, New York with his father, Mike and enforcer, Jason Morgan, the three are ambushed in a restaurant by armed gunmen.
-Simultaneous to this, two additional ambushes occur in Port Charles - one at Sonny's coffee warehouse, endangering Gladys Corbin and Carly Corinthos, and the other at the pier, threatening Michael Corinthos, Josslyn Jacks, Sasha Gilmore and Laura Collins.
+While in Brooklyn, New York with his father, Mike and enforcer, Jason Morgan, the three are ambushed in a restaurant by gunmen.
+Simultaneous to this, two additional ambushes occur in Port Charles – one at Sonny's coffee warehouse, endangering Gladys Corbin and Carly Corinthos, and the other at the pier, threatening Michael Corinthos, Josslyn Jacks, Sasha Gilmore and Laura Collins.
 Laura is shot in the stomach during the Pier ambush, while the others were saved after Dustin Phillips fought off the gunman.
 Meanwhile, at the warehouse, Brando Corbin arrived and was able to rescue Gladys and Carly.
 In Brooklyn, Jason was able to fend off their attacker, while Sonny focused on keeping an agitated Mike calm.
-Following the skirmish at the warehouse, two of Sonny's men were able to capture one of the attackers, who after being interrogated, attempting escape, and being shot by Jason, reveals the name of his employer - Cyrus Renault.
+Following the skirmish at the warehouse, two of Sonny's men were able to capture one of the attackers, who after being interrogated, attempting escape, and being shot by Jason, reveals the name of his employer – Cyrus Renault.

 Renault is revealed to be drug runner, who typically operates out of the Pacific Northwest, but has recently been transferred to Pentonville Penitentiary outside of Port Charles.
 Sonny opts to pay him a visit, during which Cyrus attempts to entice him into running drugs with him, which Sonny refuses.
 Parallel to this, it is revealed that Police Commissioner Jordan Ashford once worked as part of a DEA task force alongside Marcus Taggert and two other agents to take down Renault.
 The two other agents have recently been found dead, with it made to seem as if they died of drug overdoses.
 Jordan had infiltrated Cyrus's organization and taken a place as his right-hand when her team had manufactured evidence to incriminate Cyrus, resulting in his imprisonment.
 Cyrus denies any responsibility in the deaths of the other agents.

 Jason discovers the location of a warehouse owned by Renault, which he arranges to have blown up.